FettiHoria/UserManagementApi/README.md

 Login with that user on the client (just clone that project and run "ng serve" on its directory).

-#Linux
+### Linux

 This can be complicated.

-Install mysql if don't have it and then
+Install mysql if don't have it and then run "sudo mysql", create a new user because the root one will not work "CREATE USER 'user'@'hostname';" and give him some privilages "GRANT ALL PRIVILEGES ON dbTest.* To 'user'@'hostname' IDENTIFIED BY 'password';"

+Go on phpmyadmin and log in using your new user and continue from here exactly like I described fro Windows.

 ## License